 The high school equivalency diploma is awarded upon the achievement of a minimum standard score of 450 on each of the five tests, and an average of 450 on the five tests in the battery.

-There are two locations in Newfoundland and Labrador where an individual can take the GED test by using a computer.
-The computer-based test is available at the Thrive Community Centre in St. John’s and at the Key-In College (Western Campus) in Stephenville.
+There are three locations in Newfoundland and Labrador where an individual can take the GED test by using a computer.
+The computer-based test is available at M.U.N.’s Career Development and Experiential Learning Centre in St. John’s, the Thrive Community Centre in St. John’s and at the Key-In College (Western Campus) in Stephenville.

 Information on how to register for the GED® test on computer can be found at Registering for the GED® test.
 (627 KB)